brendankenny/call-trace/README.md

 ./call-trace.js input.js --time > output.js
 ```

-When the output is loaded and then run, a global variable `wɔk` is created with the following properties:
+When the output is loaded and then run, a global variable `_$wɔk` is created with the following properties:
 - `file`: the full path of the original source file.
 - `fns`: a list of all functions found in the file.
 - `t`: a record of the call graph.
 Positive values represent entering a function (with the value indicating a function in `f`) and negative values represent exiting a function (with the absolute value indexing `f`).